rancher/rancher-docs/versioned_docs/version-2.6/integrations-in-rancher/monitoring-and-alerting/rbac-for-monitoring.md

 :::note Important

-The UI will not offer `monitoring-admin`, `monitoring-edit`, and `monitoring-view` options when users are being added to a cluster.
+The UI won't offer `monitoring-admin`, `monitoring-edit`, and `monitoring-view` options when users are being added to a cluster.
 These monitoring roles can only be assigned by manually creating a custom role that inherits from Project Owner and Project Monitoring View roles.

 :::